More About Downloading my Digital Sheet Music

 Do I *Have* To Download The Free Recordings?
 Stop Giving Me Free Stuff, Georgia!

 A few people sometimes tell me that they're not interested in the recordings AT ALL.
 They just want the pdfs.

-As this is only a few people, I haven't made a pdf-only catalogue available on my main website, to avoid confusion.
-However, if you really do only want the pdfs and no recordings and you are CERTAIN of this, you can use my new parallel pdf-only system.
+If you really do only want the pdfs and no recordings and you are CERTAIN of this, you can use my new parallel pdf-only system.